 Good For People Who Want To Fully Understand What Alcohol Does To Their Body

 The Liver Test can offer you the perfect level of motivation to stay on track with your goal to drink less alcohol.
 Liver function, regardless of how much alcohol you drink on a weekly basis is affected as the liver is responsible for the processing and expulsion of excess alcohol from the body.

 So what is the Liver Test measuring?

-...is the total volume of albumin and globulin, this ratio is illustrative of whether you have experienced liver scarring or cirrhosis.
+...is the total volume of albumin and globulin, this ratio may be illustrative of whether you have experienced liver scarring or cirrhosis.

 …are a group of proteins that play an important role in blood clotting and fighting infection.
-Low globulin is illustrative of liver disease.
+Low globulin may be illustrative of liver disease.

 Alkaline Phosphatase (ALP)